jasonraimondi/jasonraimondi.com/content/posts/028_authenticating-nextjs-part-1.md

 ## Source Code

 Everything we are working on can be found on GitHub at https://github.com/jasonraimondi/nextjs-jwt-example.
-For part 1, take a look in the [api](https://github.com/jasonraimondi/nextjs-jwt-example/tree/master/api) directory.
+For this part, take a look in the [api](https://github.com/jasonraimondi/nextjs-jwt-example/tree/master/api) directory.

 For this part, I am referencing the [Echo JWT Recipe](https://echo.labstack.com/cookbook/jwt) as an excellent starting point.